cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/03-expressions/expressions.rst

     ::

         SELECT title, author,
-            CASE WHEN publication_year >= 1700 AND publication_year < 1800 THEN 'Eighteenth Century'
-                 WHEN publication_year >= 1800 AND publication_year < 1900 THEN 'Nineteenth Century'
-                 WHEN publication_year >= 1900 AND publication_year < 2000 THEN 'Twentieth Century'
+            CASE WHEN publication_year >= 1900 AND publication_year < 2000 THEN 'Twentieth Century'
                  WHEN publication_year >= 2000 AND publication_year < 2100 THEN 'Twenty-first Century'
             END
             AS century